brksnmz/brksnmz.github.io/02_research.markdown

   [pdf](https://brksnmz.github.io/assets/esr.pdf){: .button}{:target="_blank"} [doi](https://doi.org/10.1093/esr/jcaa040){: .button}{:target="_blank"}

 ### Work in progress

-- "Collective and Individual Solutions to Environmental Dilemmas: The Effects of Social Trust and Institutional Quality." with Malcolm Fairbrother and Sergio Lo Iacono.
-(Revise and Resubmit)

 - "Limits of the Humanitarian: Liminal Legality and Socio-Exclusion of Asylum Seekers and Refugees." with Sergio Lo Iacono.
 (Manuscript in progress). [pre-reg](https://osf.io/dtx57){: .button}{:target="_blank"}